rubenwardy/minetest_modding_book/en/chapters/node_metadata.md

 ## Infotext

-The Minetest Engine reads the field `infotext` in order to make text appear on mouse-over.
-This is used by furnaces to show progress and signs to show their text.
+The Minetest engine reads the field `infotext` to make text appear on mouse-over.
+This is used by furnaces to show progress and by signs to show their text.
+For example:

 {% highlight lua %}
-meta:set_string("infotext", "Here is some text that will appear on mouse over!")
+meta:set_string("infotext", "Here is some text that will appear on mouse-over!")
 {% endhighlight %}

 ## Your Turn

-* Make a block which disappears after it has been punched 5 times.
+* Make a node which disappears after it has been punched five times.
-  (use on_punch in the node def and minetest.set_node)
+(Use `on_punch` in the node definition and `minetest.set_node`.)